biocore/qurro/README.md

 ## Tutorials

 ### In-depth
-These tutorials are good places to start, depending on what sort of data and feature rankings you have.
+These tutorials are all good places to start, depending on what sort of data and feature rankings you have.

 - [Color Composition tutorial](https://nbviewer.jupyter.org/github/biocore/qurro/blob/master/example_notebooks/color_compositions/color_example.ipynb)